Elizabeth Warren Wants To Erase Most Student Loan Debt

 The amount of debt that would be eligible for forgiveness would vary by income, but an independent expert analysis submitted as part of her plan suggests that three-quarters of households would see all their federal student loans forgiven.
 In addition, the analysis notes, getting rid of this debt would reduce the racial wealth gap.

-The debt-cancellation plan, according to her post on Medium, "cancels $50,000 in student loan debt for every person with household income under $100,000," and "provides substantial debt cancellation for every person with household income between $100,000 and $250,000."
+The debt cancellation plan, according to her post on Medium, "cancels $50,000 in student loan debt for every person with household income under $100,000" and "provides substantial debt cancellation for every person with household income between $100,000 and $250,000."

 Beyond the student debt plan, Warren calls for eliminating tuition at all public two- and four-year colleges, an idea introduced by Sen. Bernie Sanders, I-Vt., in the 2016 presidential race.
 She would also create a fund of at least $50 billion specifically for historically black colleges and universities.
-And, she would cut off all federal subsidies to the for-profit college sector, which has been roiled by various scandals and large-scale closures in the past decade.
+And she would cut off all federal subsidies to the for-profit college sector, which has been roiled by various scandals and large-scale closures in the past decade.

 The projected total price tag: $1.25 trillion over 10 years.
-Warren says it would be paid for by a new tax on multimillionaires, and at least partially offset by new economic growth.
+Warren says it would be paid for by a new tax on multimillionaires and at least partially offset by new economic growth.
 Federal agencies have calculated in the past that the current $1.5 trillion of outstanding student loans could be impacting consumer spending and demand for mortgages — so canceling many of those loans could indeed goose the economy.

 Warren is not the only 2020 Democratic primary candidate with ideas about lowering the cost of college.
-Besides Sanders, Sen. Kamala Harris of California, has called for "debt- free college," and last year she, Warren, Sen. Cory Booker of New Jersey, and Sen. Kirsten Gillibrand of New York signed onto a bill called the "Debt-Free College Act."
+Besides Sanders, Sen. Kamala Harris of California has called for "debt-free college," and last year she, Warren, Sen. Cory Booker of New Jersey and Sen. Kirsten Gillibrand of New York signed on to a bill called the "Debt-Free College Act."
 Former U.S. Rep. Beto O'Rourke of Texas has also backed free community college.

-Warren's proposal, however, is unusual for the amount of debt she would cancel outright, as well as her idea to withdraw support from the for-profit college sector.
+Warren's proposal, however, is unusual for the amount of debt she would cancel outright, as well as her idea of withdrawing support from the for-profit college sector.

 Warren also has a longer track record on this issue than most candidates.
-"Student loan collectors have power that would make a mobster envious," she told the The Wall Street Journal back in 2005, when she was a Harvard law professor; she was referring in part to the lack of bankruptcy protection on these loans.
+"Student loan collectors have power that would make a mobster envious," she told the The Wall Street Journal back in 2005, when she was a Harvard law professor; she was referring in part to the lack of bankruptcy protection for these loans.

 Business